143kk/md_notes/PostgreSQL.md

 Unique constraints ensure that the data contained in a column, or a group of columns, is unique among all the rows in the table.

-**It's allowed to contained null values in a column among multiple rows even in the presence of a unique constraint.**
+It's allowed to contained null values in a column among multiple rows even in the presence of a unique constraint. **Null values are not considered equal.**

 ```sql
 CREATE TABLE products (